explodinglabs/explodinglabs.github.io/_posts/2021-01-11-how-to-write-6x-less-code.markdown

 This is the tendency of the paranoid programmer, every line of code brings fear.
 "Something could go wrong here, I'd better handle it and log a nice message.
-At least it'll show we foresaw the problem happening!"
+At least it'll show we foresaw the problem happening."

-The Python interpreter will log the exception.
+The interpreter will log the exception.
 You don't need to do it yourself.

 Maybe you're catching the exception to ignore it, this is usually a bad idea as well.